mishkasuman1/Cobble-Stone-Project/README.md

 For running the code:

+1. Clone the repository.
-1. Install required libraries (in case not installed): pip install matplotlib
+2. Install required libraries (in case not installed): pip install matplotlib

-2. Execute the script by running the following command in the terminal and we will see a real-time plot with anomalies flagged in red: python anomaly_detection.py
+3. Execute the script by running the following command in the terminal and we will see a real-time plot with anomalies flagged in red: python anomaly_detection.py